thinkful-ei-tiger/jacq-babb-bookmarks-app/README.md

 This submission is unfinished.
-I have been struggling and am still working.
+I have been struggling and ended up having to start from scratch yesterday afternoon.
 I apologize for the incomplete submission.

 Active link:
 https://thinkful-ei-tiger.github.io/jacq-babb-bookmarks-app/